I Make Digital Issues Tangible

 Play, Disinformation, or Media Literacy Anyone?

-Today, I am studying these ideas as a Fulbright and FRQSC PhD candidate in Communications at Concordia University in Montréal.
 Simply, I look at where play and disinformation intersect.
 I ask who is playing with us by manipulating what we say, and how we can play to understand these spaces.
 I make, play, and analyze media literacy games.
-I look at the gaps in existing media literacy games, and compare that to disinformation networks, to design tools that can help inform and simulate these highly networked environments.
+I look at the difference in how we study information manipulation compared to how these games teach it, and in doing so build new tools.